syl20bnr/spacemacs-elpa-mirror/melpa/emacsshot-readme.txt

 the active cursor.)

-Further there is function =emacsshot-snap-window-include-modeline= which does as =emacsshot-snap-window= but includes the modeline when taking the shot.
+Further there is function =emacsshot-snap-window-include-modeline= which does the same as =emacsshot-snap-window= but also includes the modeline when taking the shot.

 The filenames are configurable.
 Hint: =M-x customize-group emacsshot=.
 Note that the file-suffix defines the image-format under